-Under North Dakota law, the North Dakota State Auditor’s Office may be called on to audit any political subdivision of the state if enough qualified voters of that political subdivision request the audit.
+Under North Dakota law, the North Dakota State Auditor’s Office may be called on to audit or review any political subdivision of the state if enough qualified voters of that political subdivision request the audit/review.

-The following sections explain the procedures for residents that are seeking an audit through the petition process.
+The following sections explain the procedures for residents that are seeking an audit/review through the petition process.

-The Office of the State Auditor does not review issues that are currently in litigation or where litigation is imminent.
-Because we must defer to the courts, we wait until litigation is completed before we issue a petition audit.
+The Office of the State Auditor does not audit/review issues that are currently in litigation or where litigation is imminent.
+Because we must defer to the courts, we wait until litigation is completed before we issue a petition audit/review.

 Ways to Obtain an Audit

-There are a few different ways an audit of a political subdivision can be obtained.
-North Dakota Century Code (NDCC) 54-10-15 states that audits of political subdivisions can be ordered by the governor or the legislative audit and fiscal review committee, upon petition, or upon request of the state court administrator.
-If any of these audits are performed, they are paid for by the political subdivision being audited.
+There are a few different ways an audit/review of a political subdivision can be obtained.
+North Dakota Century Code (NDCC) 54-10-15 states that audits/reviews of political subdivisions can be ordered by the Legislative Audit and Fiscal Review Committee, upon petition, or upon request by the governor or by the state court administrator.
+If any of these audits/reviews are performed, they are paid for by the political subdivision being audited.

 Steps to Complete a Petition Audit

-Below are the necessary steps to take to create a valid petition for an audit of a political subdivision.
+Below are the necessary steps to take to create a valid petition for an audit/review of a political subdivision.

-- Identify a chief petitioner from the political subdivision (looking to request an audit) who can serve as the main contact for the State Auditor’s Office, should questions arise about the petition.
+- Identify a chief petitioner from the political subdivision (looking to request an audit/review) who can serve as the main contact for the State Auditor’s Office, should questions arise about the petition.

-- Submit the petition back to the State Auditor’s Office for review prior to circulating it to ensure compliance with NDCC.
-Petitions ready for review can be sent to email@example.com.
-This helps to ensure that the petition will not be rejected due to a deficiency or improper format.
+- Submit the petition back to the State Auditor’s Office for review prior to circulating it to ensure viability.
+Petitions ready for review can be sent to firstname.lastname@example.org.

 - After the petition is turned in, the signatures will be verified to determine that they are qualified electors of the appropriate subdivision and the required number of valid signatures have been collected.